amitkp57/mars/README.md

 2. GET(topic) will pop the first message from the topic’s queue and return the message
 3. GET(topics) will return the list of topics
-4. PUT(TOPIC) will create a new topic
+4. PUT(topic) will create a new topic

 Message queues will follow a first-in-first-out (FIFO) mode.
 Messages will be consumed (GET) only once by only one consumer.
 This implies